Black Sea Fleet: Strengthening the fleet

-Also significant is the build-up of Russian surface-to-surface and surface-to-air missile assets in the region.
-Dmitry Gorenburg of the Centre for Naval Analysis (CNA) has noted in 2018 that: "Russia's expanded military footprint in Crimea allows it to carry out a range of operations that it was not capable of prior to 2014.
-The deployment of S-400, Bastion-P and Bal missiles allows the Russian military to establish an anti-access/area denial zone (A2/AD) covering almost all of the Black Sea.
-By using a combination of ground-based and ship-based missiles, backed with strong electronic warfare capabilities, the Russian military can inhibit military movement into the Black Sea and deny freedom of action to an opponent if it does make it into the theater.
-The long-range sea-, air-, and ground-launched missiles deny access, while shorter-range coastal and air defense systems focus on the area denial mission.
-The result is several interlocking air defense zones".

-As of 2020, ongoing technological upgrades of this already robust SAM network were planned during the 2020s.
-Others, such as Michael Kofman of CNA, argued in 2019 that while there is no A2/AD doctrine or term in Russian military strategy, Russian forces nevertheless are organized at an operational and strategic level to deploy a wide range of overlapping defensive and offensive capabilities that extend beyond just one theatre of operations like the Black Sea.
+Prior to the war with Ukraine, the Russians attempted a build-up of surface-to-surface and surface-to-air missile assets in the region.
+Dmitry Gorenburg of the Centre for Naval Analysis (CNA) argued in 2018 that: "Russia's expanded military footprint in Crimea allows it to carry out a range of operations that it was not capable of prior to 2014.
+The deployment of S-400, Bastion-P and Bal missiles seemed designed to allow the Russian military to establish an anti-access/area denial zone (A2/AD) covering almost all of the Black Sea.
+By using a combination of ground-based and ship-based missiles, backed with strong electronic warfare capabilities, the Russian military sought to inhibit military movement into the Black Sea and deny freedom of action to an opponent.
+Michael Kofman of CNA, argued in 2019 that while there is no A2/AD doctrine or term in Russian military strategy, Russian forces nevertheless were organized at an operational and strategic level to deploy a wide range of overlapping defensive and offensive capabilities that extend beyond just one theatre of operations like the Black Sea.

-The evident American response to the dense shore-based anti-ship and air defence capabilities that Russia has developed in the Black Sea region, and elsewhere, has been to place greater emphasis on striking at potential Black Sea and other targets utilizing stand-off air-launched cruise missiles deployed on American long-range bombers.
-Additionally, the United States, the United Kingdom and Turkey have entered into contracts to supply new corvettes, missile-armed fast attack craft, patrol boats and unmanned air vehicles to the Ukrainian Navy.
+The American response to the dense shore-based anti-ship and air defence capabilities that Russia developed in the Black Sea region, and elsewhere, was to place greater emphasis on striking at potential Black Sea and other targets utilizing stand-off air-launched cruise missiles deployed on American long-range bombers.
+Additionally, the United States, the United Kingdom and Turkey entered into contracts to supply new corvettes, missile-armed fast attack craft, patrol boats and unmanned air vehicles to the Ukrainian Navy.

 In 2020, the Black Sea Fleet obtained seven new warships and auxiliary ships, including corvette Grayvoron, patrol ship Pavel Derzhavin, seagoing tug Sergey Balk, as well as a harbour tugs and three hydrographic survey vessels.
-In 2021, Russian sources said that the same number of vessels should enter service.
+One year prior to Russia's invasion of Ukraine, Russian sources suggested that more vessels would enter service.